VIS4ROB-lab/place_recognition_dataset_ral2019/README.md

 ### Ground truth

-The ground truth for each dataset was manually annotated using 2 different sequences, a query sequence and a reference sequence.
+The ground truth for each dataset was automatically annotated using 2 different sequences, a query sequence and a reference sequence.
 The sequences used as reference and query for the available ground truth are:

 * L'Agout Sequence 0° & Sequence 15°: